hoganlab-fish/emumadz/source/postprocess.rst

 Decompose multiallelic variants into individual instances
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The aim of the normalisation is to preserve differential events that may occur across alleles.
-For example, if a `reference control` is heterozygous for ``A/T`` point mutation, and the `sample mutant` is homozygous for a ``G`` point mutation, the mutant is considered to have a SNP event.
+For example, if a `reference control` is heterozygous for ``A/T`` point mutation, and the `mutant sample` is homozygous for a ``G`` point mutation, the mutant is considered to have a SNP event.

 .. code-block:: shell